Airabin Justin

-Airabin Justin (born March 25, 1981) is a former professional American and Canadian football defensive back.
+Airabin Justin (born March 25, 1981) is an American former professional football defensive back.
 He was signed as an undrafted free agent by the Baltimore Ravens in 2003.
 He played college football for the University of Utah and Northern Arizona Lumberjacks.

-Justin has also been a member of the Hamilton Tiger-Cats, Saskatchewan Roughriders and Edmonton Eskimos of the Canadian Football League.
+Justin eas also a member of the Hamilton Tiger-Cats, Saskatchewan Roughriders and Edmonton Eskimos of the Canadian Football League (CFL).

+Personal life

+Justin is the son of gridiron defensive back Sid Justin.
+He is also the nephew of USFL defensive back Tyrone Justin and NFL/USFL defensive back Kerry Justin.